-The Complainant's trade mark ARCELORMITTAL is wholly incorporated into the disputed domain name.
-The adjacent keyboard letter 'o' in the disputed domain name string is rather immaterial to produce any distinctive character and, in turn, insufficient overall to dispel the textual, auditory, and visual confusion with the trade mark ARCELORMITTAL.
+The disputed domain name is composed of the terms 'leroy' and 'merline', which are connected by a dash '-'.
+The Complainant's trade mark LEROY MERLIN is wholly incorporated into the disputed domain name.
+The adjacent keyboard letter 'e' in the disputed domain name string (more precisely, 'merline' as opposed to 'merlin') is rather immaterial to produce any distinctive character and, in turn, insufficient overall to dispel the textual, auditory, and visual confusion with the trade mark LEROY MERLIN.
 Furthermore, and as rightly asserted by the Complainant, the gTLD <.com> is typically disregarded by UDRP panels under this Policy ground given that the gTLD is part of the domain name's anatomy.